Invasive Breast Cancer: Symptoms, Treatments, Prognosis

-Breast cancer can happen at any age.
-But the risk of developing breast cancer increases with age.
-According to the American Cancer Society, one out of eight invasive breast cancer diagnoses are given to women under age 45.
-And two out of every three women with invasive breast cancer are age 55 or older when they are first diagnosed.
+Older women are at higher risk.
+According to the American Cancer Society, 1 out of 8 women diagnosed with invasive breast cancer are under age 45.
+And 2 out of every 3 women with invasive breast cancer are age 55 or older when they’re first diagnosed.

 Your genetics and family history of breast cancer play roles.
 It’s more common among white women than black, Asian, or Hispanic women.

 Also, you’re at higher risk if you’re obese, your breasts are dense, you didn’t have children, or you became pregnant after the age of 35.